Bill's International career started in 1975 against Ireland and in all he played for England 34 times.

 Following a successful rugby career, he wowed TV audiences on Strictly Come Dancing.
 With over 50 international rugby caps and over 200 appearances for Leicester he has become a popular choice on the conference circuit.
 After retirement from rugby he worked for Credit Suisse.

 Sir Clive Woodward OBE, former English Rugby Union player and coach of the England Rugby Union team.
 He introduced business principles whilst coaching, transforming the traditional practices and making them the winners of the World Cup in 2003.
 Woodward is a highly sought after speaker on peak performance and team management.
-2019 promises to be another exciting year to look forward to in Rugby with the Six Nations in February shaping up to be the most competitive yet before moving on to the Rugby World Cup in Japan in October and November later in the year.
+2019 promises to be another exciting year with the Rugby World Cup in Japan in October and November.